MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/link-button.md

 </div>

 <div class="how-to-test-checklist-item">
-  <h3>✓ Ensure all links and buttons have clear labels and that all graphical controls have accurate <code>aria-label</code> attributes</h3>
+  <h3>Ensure all links and buttons have clear labels and that all graphical controls have accurate <code>aria-label</code> attributes</h3>
   <table class="column-2">
     <thead>
       <th scope="col">